 - Coordinate with your marketing and communications teams to ensure a consistent message across all platforms.

 - Utilize analytics to review outreach.
 Gather information on brand success through employee surveys and feedback, social engagement, and visitor numbers.
 Take time to consider hiring and retention statistics.

 Pacific Northwest Employers with Great Employer Branding

 There’s no scientific formula for creating the perfect employer brand, each company has their own style and techniques.
-For additional employer branding ideas, here are six local Pacific Northwest employers who have established reputable employer brands.
+For additional employer branding ideas, here are five local Pacific Northwest employers who have established reputable employer brands.
 Each of these brands has tried new, creative strategies to build a trusting, authentic reputation.

 Location: Portland, OR

 Portland’s office furniture hub features a commitment to ergonomics and sustainability across their employer branding, from social media to website content.
 Fully presents company transparency on their “About Us” page, outlining a pledge to earth-friendly business practices, community involvement, and partner guidelines.
 As an introduction to its open positions, Fully also details a promise to employee diversity.

 Vancouver’s well-known sports equipment leader features a list of employee benefits directly on their website, including plenty of health-related perks.
 By offering benefit information upfront, job candidates know what to expect when they apply for a role.
 A “Life At Nautilus” page presents awards won for building a fitness-friendly office environment.